Founded Semantics and Constraint Semantics of Logic Rules

 It remains to show that negative literals added to $I$ by $\addneg$ are in $\wf(\pgm)$.
 Consider an SCC $S$ in the dependency graph.
 Let $N_S$ be the set of atoms whose negations are added to $I$ by $\addneg$ for $S$.
 Let $I_S$ denote the interpretation produced by the LFP for $S$.
 Since $U_\pgm$ is monotone, it suffices to show that $N_S$ is an unfounded set for $\pgm$ with respect to $I_S$, i.e., for each atom $A$ in $N_S$, for each ground instance $A~\IF~B$ of a rule of $\pgm$ with conclusion $A$, either (1) some hypothesis in $B$ is false in $I_S$ or (2) some positive hypothesis in $B$ is in $N_S$.
 We use a case analysis on the truth value of $B$ in $I_S$. $B$ cannot be true in $I_S$, because if it were, $A$ would be added to $I_S$ by the LFP and would not be in $N_S$.
 If $B$ is false in $I_S$, then case (1) holds.
-Suppose $B$ is undefined in $I_S$.
-This implies that at least one hypothesis $H$ in $B$ is undefined in $I_S$.
-Let $Q$ be the predicate in $A$, and let $P$ be the predicate in $H$. $\addneg$ adds literals only for \cert predicates, so $Q$ is \cert. $Q$ depends on $P$, so $P$ must be \cert, and $P$ must be in $S$ or a previous SCC.
-If $P$ were in a previous SCC, then $I_S$ would be 2-valued for $P$, and $H$ would be $\T$ or $\F$ in $I_S$, a contradiction, so $P$ is in $S$.
-Since $P$ is in $S$, and $H$ is undefined in $I_S$, $\addneg$ adds $\neg H$ to $I_S$, i.e., $H$ is in $N_S$. $Q$ is \cert, so $Q$ does not have circular negative dependency; therefore, since $P$ and $Q$ are both in $S$, $H$ must be a positive hypothesis.
-Thus, case (2) holds. \end{myproof}}